Aftermath of the Afghanistan War (2001–2021)

 The war in Afghanistan ended with the Taliban victorious when the United States withdrew its troops from Afghanistan.
 The aftermath has been characterized by marked change in the social and political order of Afghanistan as Taliban took over the country once again after the fall of Kabul in 2021.

 The aftermath has included the disintegration of the US-trained and funded Afghan Army, and a humanitarian and economic crisis due to the effects of the war, suspension of foreign aid, frozen monetary assets, and drought.
 Conflict has continued in Afghanistan, with the continuing conflict with the Islamic State, and a Republican insurgency against the Taliban in multiple provinces.

 Background

-The United States has been involved in the war, in one way or another, for forty-two years.
-They funded and armed the Afghan mujahideen fighting against Soviet-backed communist government.
+The United States was involved in conflict in Afghanistan, in one way or another, for forty-two years, starting with the Soviet–Afghan War in 1979.
+The U.S. funded and armed the Afghan mujahideen fighting against Soviet-backed communist government.
 In 2001, The U.S. took control of Afghanistan after the invasion.
-During U.S. Army's stay in Afghanistan, they trained the Afghan Army.
+During the U.S. Army's stay in Afghanistan, they trained the Afghan Army.
 It is estimated that the United States spent more than $80 billion to train the Afghan Army so they could defend their government after the withdrawal.

 Some events during the same period, such as U.S. Marines urinating on Taliban fighters, Maywand District murders, and the Kandahar massacre, undermined public support for the government.